IkariTyux/IkariTyux/README.md

 I'm a Linux enthusiast from France.<br/>
 I like to experiment with Linux and other related technologies.<br/>
-Here, you will find my dotfiles, scripts and Sysadmin/DevOps projects.<br/>
+Here, you will find my dotfiles, scripts and DevOps projects.<br/>

 ## Used Daily
 ![known](img/known.png)